phillipsar2/aspen_snakemake/README.md

 * Assess mapping quality with qualimap's bamqc
 * Likely need to merge bam files from multiple sequencing runs of the same genotype

+3. Extracting plastid genome reads
+* Reads were independently mapped to a P. tremuloides chloroplast genome (MW376839.1) using bwa-mem2
+* `samtools sort` was used to sort BAM files
+* `samtools fastq` was used to convert BAMs back to fastq files, excluding unmapped reads and singletons.
+Pair-end reads were seperated into two files

 3. Variant calling and filtering
 * Variants are initially called with bcftools mpileup.
 Quality of SNPs is assed between each filtering step.
 	Raw variants: 62,636,412 (n = 174)